 How to cite this article:

-Shibam Saha, Anandamoy Mondal, Abhrajyoti Mandal, Priyanka Patra and Soumya Pradhan.
+Shibam Saha, Anandamoy Mondal, Abhrajyoti Mandal, Priyanka Patra, Soumya Pradhan.
 Study on pH and organic carbon of soil sample collected from three different urban ponds of Nadia district, West Bengal, India.
-International Journal of Fauna and Biological Studies.
-2018; 5(1): 87-90.
+Int J Fauna Biol Stud 2018;5(1):87-90.